benw22022/el9-cvmfs-docker/README.md

 it probably won't work due to x11 forwarding not being set up (x11 is the protocol on unix machines which manages the creation of windows).

 To get x11 forwarding to work on you mac machine follow the instructions on this [gist](https://gist.github.com/sorny/969fe55d85c9b0035b0109a31cbcb088).

+To follow this guide you'll need to install the `homebrew` package manager.
+For instructions on installing `homebrew` if you do not have it already can be found in this [guide](https://mac.install.guide/homebrew/3).

 ## Getting Geant4 visualisation working